Fizzle81/CustomQueryInheritanceBuilder/README.md

-CustomQueryInheritanceBuilder for Propel 2
+QueryInheritanceBehaviorBuilder for Propel 2
 ==========================================

-Propel 2 Builder to customize the inheritance for query objects in a single inheritance setup.
+Propel 2 Builder to enable the possibility of customizing the base class for query inheritance objects

 License
 -------